skyflaren/lol-meta-health/_site/README.md

 Our dataset given was a collection of tournament results across the year 2023, containing match information from many major tournaments throughout the year.
 The dataset has many columns about various game stats, but we cut it down to:

-- `"gameid"`: A unique id for every game played.  this is useful because each game has 10 players, but there are actually 12 rows per game, so knowing the game id helps us parse the actual unique characters.
+- `"gameid"`: A unique id for every game played.
+This is useful because each game has 10 players, but there are actually 12 rows per game (one for each team's overall stats).
+Thus, knowing the `gameid` helps us parse the actual unique characters.
 - `"patch"`: This is a float representing what version of the game the competition is played on, ranging from 13.01 to 13.21 with some missing patches.
-We compute meta health per patch then average the changes between them as our statistic.
+We compute meta health per `patch` then average the changes between them as our statistic.
-- `"champion"`: This represents what champion a player picked.
-Notably rows 11 and 12 per game are null as these just store bans
+- `"champion"`: This represents what `champion` a player picked.
+Notably, the 11th and 12th row for every game are null as these just store overall team statistics and are not designed to store champion picks
 - `"ban1"`: This is the first champion banned by each team, and is the same for rows 1-5 and 6-10 per game.
-- `"ban2"`: Same as `"ban1"` but for the second ban.
+- `"ban2"`: Same as `ban1` but for the second ban.
-- `"ban3"`: Same as `"ban1"` but for the third ban.
+- `"ban3"`: Same as `ban1` but for the third ban.
-- `"ban4"`: Same as `"ban1"` but for the fourth ban.
+- `"ban4"`: Same as `ban1` but for the fourth ban.
-- `"ban5"`: Same as `"ban1"` but for the fifth ban.
+- `"ban5"`: Same as `ban1` but for the fifth ban.

 Notably we don't store the result of the games, as we don't care which characters are winning and losing, just that characters are being represented.
+This is since being either chosen or ban reflects the professional teams' belief that a given character is strong.

-Here is one game from the dataset; note how the champions are arranged.
+Here is one game from the dataset; note how the champions are arranged with the 11th and 12th row show the overall team's bans in order, and do not have individual champion picks since they reflect the entire team.

 | gameid                |   patch | champion   | ban1   | ban2    | ban3   | ban4   | ban5   |
 |:----------------------|--------:|:-----------|:-------|:--------|:-------|:-------|:-------|